Chinese New Year - Year of the Tiger for Preschoolers

 Fireworks Craft

-Have the children create their own Chinese New Year firework pictures, and use them as a decoration for your classroom or home, during the Chinese New Year.
-You will need:
+Have the children create their own Chinese New Year firework pictures and use them to decorate your classroom or home during the Chinese New Year.
+You will need black construction paper, glitter, white glue, old newspapers, and straws.

 Family Dinner